-6.9 Parent Notification Procedure
+6.8 Parent Notification Procedure

 Parents will be notified by mail, email and/or phone during the course of a semester regarding their son/daughter's attendance.
 This will occur periodically throughout the semester.
 Administration will also meet individually with students who have acquired excessive absences.
-Students and parents may access attendance on-line through Powerschool at www.ps.khps.org.
-Contact student services if you need a student ID number and password to access grades on-line.
+Students and parents may connect with the classroom teacher for attendance and to access grades on-line.